Sign In Forgot Password

 On Wednesdays, our third - sixth graders attend Romemu for Hebrew instruction

+Once learners get the foundation of learning the Hebrew alphabet, they will continue utilizing the Mitkadem curriculum.
 Mitkadem is an individualized, self-paced Hebrew prayer learning, for learners of different learning styles and abilities.
-The benefits found nationally, and we discovered last year are:
+The benefits include:

 • Lets each learner engage with the material at their own level and pace.